chris-millar/user_service/README.md

 </details>

 ### Query params can specify:
-* Filtering by profession and/or date_created
+* Filtering by profession, date_created, and/or import_id
 * Sorting direction (though it will always sort by created_date)
 * Pagination detail for what page you want and what page size you want, defaults to `25` records per page.